Pipeline Script

 Call Web Service

 You can also use curl to call a Web Service.
-For example, you can call a Web Service to send email notification during pipeline creation.
-Assume the Web Service is based on SOAP 1.2 and its WSDL URL is: http://[serverhost]:[port]/teamworks/webservices/HSS/SendEmailWS.tws?wsdl, you can use below curl script to call it.
+For example, you can call a Web Service to send an email notification during pipeline creation.
+Assume the Web Service is based on SOAP 1.2, and its WSDL URL is: http://[serverhost]:[port]/teamworks/webservices/HSS/SendEmailWS.tws?wsdl, you can use the following curl script to call it.

 curl -H “Content-Type: application/soap+xml;charset=utf-8” -d “${PIPELINE_NAME} resultPlease refer to ${BUILD_REPORT_URL}ida-mock@cn.ibm.comida-mock@cn.ibm.com” http://[serverhost]:[port]/teamworks/webservices/HSS/SendEmailWS.tws